nezaboodka/reactronic/README.md

 **Indicator** is an object that maintains status of running functions, which it is attached to.
-A single indicator object can be shared between multiple atomic, reactive, and cached functions, thus maintaining consolidated status for all of them (busy, workers, etc).
+A single indicator object can be shared between multiple transactional, reactive, and cached functions, thus maintaining consolidated status for all of them (busy, workers, etc).

 ## Notes